What is an NCP?

 How do you become an NCP?

 NCPs must pass the National Check Payments Certification (NCPC) Exam administered annually by the Electronic Check Clearing House Organization (ECCHO).
-The exam is offered annually during a three-week test window.
-Administered electronically at various test locations across the country, the exam consists of 120 multiple choice questions.
+The exam is offered annually during a three-week test window in the April-May timeframe.
+Administered electronically at various test locations across the country, the exam consists of 120 multiple-choice questions.
 For more information, visit www.eccho.org.

-Learn more about the NCP accreditation process and EPCOR's NCP Prep Course during our FREE on-demand lecture, So You Think You Want to be an NCP?!
+Learn more about the NCP accreditation process and EPCOR's NCP Prep Program by listening to our FREE informational recording, So You Think You Want to be an NCP?!

 How do you prepare for the NCPC Exam?

 EPCOR has designed an intensive preparation curriculum to help you prepare for the NCPC exam.
-Instructed via webinar, our National Check Payments Certification Prep Program thoroughly examines the check payments process beginning with the basic components following through the entire check processing cycle.
-Rules that apply to checks, such as Reg CC, UCC 3 & 4, OC3, Reg J, Check Adjustments, ECCHO Rules and ACH Rules related to check conversion.
-The latest initiatives and innovations in the check industry as well as fraud and risk mitigation will also be covered.
+Instructed via webinar, our NCP Prep Program thoroughly examines the check payments process beginning with the basic components following through the entire check processing cycle.
+Rules that apply to checks, such as Regulation CC, Uniform Commercial Code 3 & 4, Operating Circluar 3, Regulation J, ECCHO Rules and ACH Rules related to check conversion will all be covered.
+The latest initiatives and innovations in the check industry, check adjustment handling, and fraud and risk mitigation, will also be covered.
 Registration for the program typically closes in January.
-For a high-level overview of the NCPC Prep Program, listen to our free So You Think You Want to be an NCP?! informational recording.
+For a high-level overview of the NCP Prep Program, download NCP Prep Program General Information PDF using the button below.

 How do you maintain your NCP?